The Roommate by Rosie Danan

 Forced Cohabitation and Mutual Attraction 👀

-Our main characters, Clara and Josh are total opposites.
+The Roommate follows our main characters, Clara and Josh who are total opposites.
 Clara is a Manhattan socialite who loves rules and sticks with them like a tape.
 While Josh is this easy, outgoing guy who also turns out to be… well…

 Josh Darling, one of the hottest names in the porn industry.